-We are encouraging the children to become ‘Star Readers’ each week by reading each day at home and getting their diaries signed by an adult.
-They are keen to get their certificate at the end of the week!
+We are continuing to encourage the children to become ‘Star Readers’ each week by reading each day at home and getting their diaries signed by an adult.
+We hope they will be keen to get their certificate at the end of the week!

 Mrs Robinson and Mrs Murphy